Pneumococcal conjugate (PCV 13) vaccine

 The PCV 13 vaccine protects against 13 types of pneumococcal bacteria.
 The vaccine is approved by Health Canada.

-The PCV 13 vaccine is provided free as part of your child’s routine immunizations.
-Call your health care provider to make an appointment.
+The vaccine is free as part of your child’s routine immunizations.
+Speak with your health care provider to make an appointment.

 Who should get the PCV 13 vaccine?